Builder68/OpenEarlyMacsRAMexpansion/README.md

 #### 6.2.1 Mac Plus Refresh Cycles Mode

 In this mode, the RAM configurator board mimics the Mac Plus's RAM address generation process to obtain 512 refresh cycles.
-It replicates the generation of RAM address bits RA8 and RA0, substituting the system's RA0 and RA8.
-This method was devised by Golden Potato, a member of the 68KMLA forums.
+This mode was devised by Golden Potato, a member of the 68KMLA forums.
 Thank you, Golden Potato!

 | JUMPER          | Pads to bridge|
 |:---------------:|:-------------:|